Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

                 # filtering only data from 2011-2016 for further comparison analysis with another dataset.
 ```

 The original dataset contains 98280 rows and 17 columns.
 For further use, we make a preliminary dataset.
 The preliminary dataset contains 216 rows and 7 columns.
-Each row includes the information of the mortality rate for specific age,sex,gender group who attempted suicide during specific year.
+Each row includes the information of the mortality rate for a specific age, sex, gender group who attempted suicide during a specific year.

 Exploratory analysis:
 =====================

-Creat a new data from the original data just for this section, so that it won't affect other part of the analysis: For BRFSS dataset, select some variables (year, locationabbr, locationdesc, response, sample\_size, age\_group, gender, race\_ethnicity) that might be usful for later analysis.
+Create a new data from the original data just for this section, so that it won't affect other parts of the analysis: For BRFSS dataset, select some variables (year, locationabbr, locationdesc, response, sample\_size, age\_group, gender, race\_ethnicity) that might be useful for later analysis.

-For the Injury Mortality dataset, we filter out 'Suicide' as our focus and get rid of summarized rows for age, sex and race.
-Since the cases and total population do not differ by 'injury\_mechanism', here we use 'All Mechanisms' to prevend over counting for the population.
+For the Injury Mortality dataset, we filter out 'Suicide' as our focus and get rid of summarized rows for age, sex, and race.
+Since the cases and total population do not differ by 'injury\_mechanism', here we use 'All Mechanisms' to prevent over counting for the population.

 Exploring by 'Age'
 ------------------

 ![](p8105_fp_ds100_Report_files/figure-markdown_github/BRFSS_IM_year_age-1.png)

-First thing we did is to combine ages to make the two dataset compariable.
+The first thing we did is to combine ages to make the two dataset comparable.
 One defect of this analysis is that the BRFSS data only includes 18-24 age group compared to '&lt; 25' age group in the mortality dataset.
-If we just look at the other three age groups, for people from 25-64, high prevalence of depression seems to be consistent with suicide death rate.
-However, regardless of age group '65+' having a relative low depression prevalence, their suicide rate remains relatively high.
+If we just look at the other three age groups, for people from 25-64, a high prevalence of depression seems to be consistent with the death rate.
+However, regardless of the age group '65+' having a relative low depression prevalence, their suicide rate remains relatively high.
 When using the 'str\_replace' function for '75+', the result kept giving me an extra '+' at the end of the string.
 So I set '65+' for the '45–64' group so that they can combine to become the '65+' group.
 For both Prevalence and Death Rate, 5% CI were calculated.
-Usually large CI stands for a relatively small sample size.
+Usually, large CI stands for a relatively small sample size.
-Another thing worth noticing is that in the raw dataset, the '–' in between '45–64' is not the usual '-' in the keyboard,thus I had to copy and paste the symbol to my code.
+Another thing worth noticing is that in the raw dataset, the '–' in between '45–64' is not the usual '-' in the keyboard, thus I had to copy and paste the symbol to my code.

 Exploring by 'Race':
 --------------------